AthulyaG/Project/Assignments/README.txt

-This assignment is regarding Git Branching!
+This assignment is regarding git branching.